Coronavirus Update:What patients and families need to know

 - Long pants with legs tucked into socks

-Check your family often for ticks, including:
+Choose light-colored clothing so that ticks can be easily seen.
+Check your child often for ticks, including:

-- Where underwear elastic waist band touches the skin
+- Where underwear elastic touches the skin

 - Where bands from pants or skirts touch the skin

 - Anywhere else clothing presses on the skin

 - All other areas of the body and hair

 Run fingers gently over the skin.
 Run a fine-toothed comb through your child's hair to check for ticks.

 - When possible, use cleared or paved paths when walking through wooded areas and fields.